-Years ended (Dollars in thousands) December 31, 2022 December 31, 2021 December 31, 2020 Net carrying value at beginning of period \$ 985,393 514,013 456,418 Acquisitions and adjustments 471,380 57,595 Net carrying value at end of period \$ 985,393 985,393 514,013
+Years ended (Dollars in thousands) December 31, 2023 December 31, 2022 December 31, 2021 Net carrying value at beginning of period \$ 985,393 985,393 514,013 Acquisitions and adjustments 471,380 Net carrying value at end of period \$ 985,393 985,393 985,393

 The Company evaluates goodwill for possible impairment utilizing a control premium analysis.
 The analysis first calculates the market capitalization and then adjusts such value for a control premium range which results in an implied fair value.
 The control premium range is determined based on historical control premiums for acquisitions that are comparable to the Company and is obtained from an independent third party.
-The calculated implied fair value is then compared to the book value to determine whether the Company needs to proceed to step two of the goodwill impairment assessment.
-The Company performed its annual goodwill impairment test during the third quarter of 2022 and determined the fair value of the aggregated reporting units exceeded the carrying value, such that the Company's goodwill was not considered impaired.
-In recognition, there were no events or circumstances that occurred during the fourth quarter of 2022 that would more-likely-than-not reduce the fair value of a reporting unit below its carrying value, the Company did not perform interim testing at December 31, 2022.
+The calculated implied fair value is then compared to the book value to determine whether a goodwill impairment will be recognized and the amount of the impairment.
+The Company performed its annual goodwill impairment test during the third quarter of 2023 and determined the fair value of the aggregated reporting units exceeded the carrying value, such that the Company's goodwill was not considered impaired.
+In recognition, there were no events or circumstances that occurred during the fourth quarter of 2023 that would more-likely-than-not reduce the fair value of a reporting unit below its carrying value, the Company did not perform interim testing at December 31, 2023.
 Changes in the economic environment, operations of the aggregated reporting units, or other factors could result in the decline in the fair value of the aggregated reporting units which could result in a goodwill impairment in the future.
-Accumulated impairment charges were \$40,159,000 as of December 31, 2022 and 2021.
+Accumulated impairment charges were \$40,159,000 as of December 31, 2023 and 2022.